-We will need to increase the size of our organization and the scope of our outside vendor relationships, and we may experience difficulties in managing arowth.
+We will need to increase the size of our organization and the scope of our outside vendor relationships, and we may experience difficulties in managing growth.

-As of June 30, 2018, we employed a total of eleven full-time employees.
+As of June 30, 2019, we employed a total of twenty full-time employees.
 In addition, we have access to certain of BioXcel's employees and resources through the various agreements we have entered into with BioXcel.
 Our current internal departments include finance, research and development and administration.
-We intend to expand our management team to include an operation ramp up of additional technical staff required to achieve our business objectives.
-We will need to expand our managerial, operational, technical and scientific, financial and other resources in order to manage our operations and clinical trials, establish independent manufacturing, continue our research and development activities, and commercialize our product candidate.
+We have been expanding our management team to include an operation ramp up of additional technical staff required to achieve our business objectives.
+We will need to continue to expand our managerial, operational, technical and scientific, financial and other resources in order to manage our operations and clinical trials, establish independent manufacturing, continue our research and development activities, and commercialize our product candidate.
 Our management and scientific personnel, systems and facilities currently in place may not be adequate to support our future growth.